fo0s/student-directory/README.md

 ### Step 5: Methods

 The start of encapsulation... breaking down the code into smaller Methods to make the code easier to follow and read.
 A direct quote from the step:
-> Now that we have extracted the code into the methods, the body of our program reads
+> "Now that we have extracted the code into the methods, the body of our program reads
+> almost like English."
+>
-> almost like English. - Makers week 4 pre-course
+> - Makers week 4 pre-course

 Well said.